 Also, back in the day, la Série du Siècle, la Coupe du Défi, la Coupe Canada, these were the only game in town, the only way to see Russian players.
 Every time we saw the Soviets, we weren't sure it might not be the last time.
 Nowadays, we get our fix every four years of ‘best-on-best’ at the Olympics, and the Russian greats like Evgeni Malkin and Alex Ovechkin are in our league, we see them in the NHL.
 Their appearance in this World Cup isn’t a thrill so much as run-of-the-mill.

-Maybe in time the World Cup will grown in importance, in our esteem, but right now it seems cobbled together, improvised, at an inopportune time, so early in the season.
+Maybe in time the World Cup will grow in importance, in our esteem, but right now it seems cobbled together, improvised, at an inopportune time, so early in the season.

 So I watched the game on FFWD, and hurried back to the college football.
 Jack Todd’s point needs to be stressed, that coaches are doing whatever is allowed by the rules and the climate to win games, and right now that’s forcing the game in an unexciting direction.